- Instructions for Form 1120-FSC - Introductory Material

 The time needed to complete and file this form and related schedule will vary depending on individual circumstances.
 The estimated burden for taxpayers filing this form and schedule is approved under OMB control number 1545-0123 and is included in the estimates shown in the Instructions for Form 1120.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form and related schedule simpler, we would be happy to hear from you.
-You can send us comments from IRS.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
-Or you can send your comments to Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
+You can send us comments through IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send the tax form to this office.
+Do not send the tax form to this address.
 Instead, see Where To File, earlier.

 This list of principal business activities and their associated codes is designed to classify an enterprise by the type of activity in which it is engaged to facilitate the administration of the Internal Revenue Code.
 These principal business activity codes are based on the North American Industry Classification System.

 Using the list of activities and codes below, determine from which activity the FSC derives the largest percentage of its "total receipts."
 Total receipts is defined as the sum of the foreign trading gross receipts on Form 1120-FSC, page 3, Schedule B, line 6a, and the total income on page 4, Schedule F, lines 4 and 17.
 If the FSC's largest percentage of its total receipts is derived from the wholesale trading of durable goods, the FSC must use one of the corresponding codes from the list below (423100-423990).